dustinpfister/blog_posts/_posts/js-nth-root.md

 layout: post
 categories: js
 id: 625
-updated: 2020-03-12 09:26:49
+updated: 2020-03-16 20:35:59
-version: 1.6
+version: 1.7
 ---

-Often I end up using [Math.sqrt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/sqrt) in projects are a way to get the square root of a number, but what if I want the [nth root](https://en.wikipedia.org/wiki/Nth_root) of a number?
+Often I end up using [Math.sqrt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/sqrt) in projects whenever I need to get the square root of a number.
+However what if I want the [nth root](https://en.wikipedia.org/wiki/Nth_root) of a number?
+Such as the cubes root of a number, or any other degree beyond of that of just the number 2.

 <!-- more -->